-New CELL Faculty Member Profile – Ethan Greenblatt
+New CELL Faculty Member Profile – Nicole Krentz

-Dr. Greenblatt is a recently appointed Assistant Professor in the Department of Biochemistry and Molecular Biology whose lab is located in the Life Sciences Institute at UBC.
+Dr. Krentz is a recently appointed Assistant Professor in the Faculty of Pharmaceutical Sciences whose lab is located on the 6th floor of the Pharmaceutical Sciences Building at UBC.

-Click here to find out more about Dr. Greenblatt’s lab.
+Click here to find out more about Dr. Krentz’s lab.